cristianciacu1/neural_ranking_models/README.md

 Furthermore, it is important to note that indexing using either uniCOIL or DeepImpact requires a CUDA-compatible GPU on the machine.
 This is a hard requirement of the SPRINT library.
 Yet, the other indexers do not require a GPU, but indexing documents for a neural retriever on a CPU is slow.
 Hence, using a GPU is recommended for indexing.
 On the other hand, evaluations on all models, except for the bi-encoder-based ones, is rather fast, while for the bi-encoder models, a GPU acceleration would be beneficial.

 #### Datasets
-The datasets used for the evaluations were retrieved from IR-Datasets using the functionality provided by PyTerrier.
+The datasets used for the evaluations were retrieved from IR-Datasets(https://ir-datasets.com/) using the functionality provided by PyTerrier (https://github.com/terrier-org/pyterrier).

 #### Created indexes